auth0/docs/articles/applications/reference/grant-types-auth0-mapping.md

 When a **Regular Web App** or **Machine-to-Machine (M2M) App** is registered in the Dashboard, it is automatically flagged as a confidential application, which is indicated by setting the `token_endpoint_auth_method` flag to anything *except* `none`.

-By default, confidential applications are allowed the following `grant_types`:
+By default, Auth0 creates confidential applications with the following `grant_types` enabled:

 * `implicit`;
 * `authorization_code`;